Importance Of Social Media For Real Estate Professionals

 Adobe Lightroom – We use this software to merge multiple exposures into one.
 This technique is much known as HDR.

 You heard it right.
-Lightroom now has a built-in HDR plugin, so you don’t have to buy additional HDR software or plugin anymore.
-Any it’s pretty darn good too.
+Lightroom now has a built-in HDR plugin, so you don’t have to buy additional HDR software or plugin anymore and it’s pretty darn good too.

 You can download all of these in Adobe Creative Cloud.
 All of these software is included in their Photography Plan for $13/month

-Here are the pieces of equipment that you need.
+To get started on retouching real estate photos, Here are the few pieces of equipment that you need.

 Laptop or Desktop